 BEST FOR LARGE SPACES

-This heavy duty swamp cooler from Hessaire is compact, at 37x17x24 inches total, but can cool down a room up to 950 square feet in size.
-It comes with three fan speeds and oscillating levers so your cooling gets evenly distributed throughout the space, and has four durable locking casters on the wheels for portability.
-You can manually fill it with water or attach a hose for a continuous fill, and it’s got three different high-density cooling pads inside for a larger evaporative surface area, and more effective temperature regulation.
+This heavy-duty swamp cooler from Hessaire is compact, at 37x17x24 inches total, but can cool down a room up to 950 square feet in size.
+It comes with three fan speeds and oscillating levers, so your cooling gets evenly distributed throughout the space, and it has four durable locking casters on the wheels for portability.
+You can manually fill it with water or attach a hose for a continuous fill.
+It has three different high-density cooling pads inside for a larger evaporative surface area and more effective temperature regulation.